-21 Formative Assessment Tools That Make Learning Fast and Fun
+21 Quick Formative Assessment Tools That Make Learning Fun

-- It should be goal-oriented.
-It is derived from what we do every day.
-It is directed at guiding students towards performing well.
-It should be specific, observable, and measurable.
+- It should be goal-oriented, and derived from what we do every day.
+It is directed at guiding students towards performing well, so it should be specific, observable, and measurable.

 - It must focus on higher-order thinking skills.
-We're not talking about just the nuts and bolts.
-We want to know if they are applying, analyzing, evaluating, and creating using the higher end of Bloom's Taxonomy.
+We're not talking about just the nuts and bolts, either.
+We want to know if our learners are applying, analyzing, evaluating, and creating using the higher end of Bloom's Taxonomy.

 - It should hold students accountable for individual performance.
 Group assessment is useful in itself.
-Also, pinpointing the exact needs of the individual will give you direction to steer your instruction.
-This sets the students up for success.
+Also, pinpointing the exact needs of the individual will give you direction to steer your instruction, which sets the students up for success.

-- It should be seamless.
-Don’t change your routine to fit the test.
-Some formative assessments have a steep learning curve Others are easy to grasp even with the most limited experience.
-You might need to build your formative assessment into your lesson.
-Some of it can be improvised, and some will need to be planned.
+- It should be seamless, and you don’t need to change your routine to fit the test.
+Some formative assessments have a steep learning curve, while others are easy to grasp even with the most limited experience.
+You might need to build formative assessment into your lesson.
+Some of it can be improvised, but some will need to be planned.